Why collect organic matter?

 - Garden, lawn and flowerbed waste – grass clippings, flowers, weeds, ragweed, dandelions, plants, honey locust beans, etc.

 - Facial tissues, toilet paper, chemical-free paper towels, paper table napkins

 - Soiled paper or cardboard food packaging or serving containers – French-fry bags, pizza boxes, pastry boxes or bags, paper or cardboard packaging from fast-food restaurants, cardboard dishes (soiled or clean), paper tablecloths, cardboard egg cartons, popcorn bags, paper hand towels, muffin cups, parchment paper, waxed cardboard, other paper products

-- Paper or wood-shaving litter (animal) – Important: no clumping litter
+- Pet litter – paper, wood-shavings and plant-based (corn, wheat) – Important: no clay clumping litter allowed

 Waste materials specifically excluded from organic waste collection are the following: